Manthan-Kuber/404-Page/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.

+## Learnings

+- Practiced Flexbox
+- Improved on media queries
+- Used desktop-first approach instead of mobile-first (Wanted to try)

 ## Contact